To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 easyMoney | profitable

-It's had at least two independent auditors in the past three years, most recently Saffery Champness, which is known to us.
+It's had at least two independent auditors in the past four years, most recently Saffery Champness, which is known to us.

 Folk2Folk | profitable

-Revenue grew from around £3 million in prior years to almost £5 million in both of the past two years.
+Revenue grew from around £3 million in prior years to around £5 million in the past three years.

 Auditors are Saffery Champness LLP, who we are familiar with.